 Some somnolent wealth rises unconcerned,

 The untempered soul grumbles in empty light.

-Robert Bly, "The Fat Old Couple Whirling Around" from My Sentence was a Thousand Years of Joy.
+Robert Bly, "For the Old Gnostics" from My Sentence was a Thousand Years of Joy.
 Copyright © 2005 by Robert Bly.
 Reprinted by permission of Robert Bly.

 Source: Turkish Pears in August: Twenty Ramages (Midnight Paper Sales, 2005)